Configuring rqlite

 ---|---|

---extensions-path |
+-version |

 Comma-delimited list of paths to directories, zipfiles, or tar.gz files containing SQLite extensions. |

---http-addr |
+-http-addr |

 HTTP server bind address.
 To enable HTTPS, set X.509 certificate and key.